 Opiate use has a negative impact to your digestive tract.
 Abuse of opiates slows the digestive transit, causing constipation, nausea, and uncontrollable vomiting in users.
 If these become prolonged symptoms, greater problems can arise, such as bowel obstruction or perforation.

-If you, a friend or family member has a drug dependence, seek drug addiction treatment from a specialized recovery center.
-With locations in both Northbrook and Tinley Park, Illinois, the Brightside Clinic can help you or your loved ones get back to the healthy, fulfilling life they deserve.
-For more information about their addiction treatments, give them a call at (224) 205-7866 or visit them online.
+Always seek drug addiction treatment from a specialized recovery center.
+With multiple locations near Chicago, the Brightside Clinic can help you or your loved ones get back to the healthy, fulfilling life they deserve.